bluehalo/node-fhir-server-core/docs/ConfiguringProfiles.md

 ```

 ## Arguments
 Each resource supports the arguments defined by the specification for its own version.
 You can either review the official FHIR documentation, or you can look in the [resources](../src/server/resources) directory of this project.
-Each `version` folder represents a version we support, and in each  version folder is a `parameters` folder which defines the parameters for each resource.
-When an API endpoint is hit, each resource will allow its own arguments and any inherited arguments from parent resources such as resource and/or domain resource.
+Each `version` folder represents a version we support, and in each  version folder there is a `parameters` folder which defines the parameters for each resource.
+When an API endpoint is hit, each resource will allow its own arguments and any inherited arguments from parent resources.